Observed Patterns of Surface Solar Irradiance under Cloudy and Clear-sky Conditions: Spatial patterns of surface solar irradiance

 We apply this calibration routine to all data for each sensor individually, for both campaigns separately.
 Figures \ref{fig:bbcalib_overview} give an overview of the performance of all grid sensors across all campaign days for FESSTVaL and LIAISE, compared to their respective reference station.
-Overall, the bias is within 2\%, and mean absolute error between 5 to 15 W m$^{-2}$ for most days and sensors.
-Notable outliers, June 22 or July 26 and 27, are explained by overcast and rainy weather (Figure \ref{fig:campaignwx}), which leads to increased absorption in mostly near-infrared wavelength bands that our instrument does not sample.
-GHI is thus overestimated, because clear-sky conditions with less relative absorption in the near-infrared are the basis for calibration, violating our assumption that the solar spectrum shape is constant under all conditions.
+Overall, the bias is within 2\%, and mean absolute error (MAE) between 5 to 15 W m$^{-2}$ for most days and sensors.
+Notable outliers, June 22 or July 26 and 27, are explained by overcast and rainy weather (Figure \ref{fig:campaignwx}), which leads to increased absorption in mostly near-infrared wavelength bands that our instrument does not sample, but is part of the shortwave spectrum.
+GHI is thus overestimated, because clear-sky conditions with less relative absorption in the near-infrared are the basis for calibration, violating our assumption that the solar spectrum shape is constant under all conditions (see \cite{heusinkveld_new_2023}, their Section 3.3, for more details).
 Sensor to sensor variations are typically smaller or equal to the error with respect to the reference station, and likely originate from variations in construction and minor day to day changes in sensor orientation.
-Changes in calibration quality due to the sensors' temperature sensitivity are small, as for most days the measured 10 cm temperature, and therefore the teflon diffuser temperature, was well above the 2\% signal jump at 20 degrees Celsius (Figure \ref{fig:campaignwx}).
+Changes in calibration quality due to the sensors' temperature sensitivity are small, as for most days the measured 10 cm temperature, and therefore the Teflon diffuser temperature, was well above the 2\% signal jump at 20 degrees Celsius (Figure \ref{fig:campaignwx}).